HEC to ensure implementation of anti-harassment policy in institutions

 He said that apart from their educational rights, the right of students’ safety and privacy also needs to be protected, and the misuse of technology available to universities under Smart University Programme must be impeded.

-HEC chairman demanded the government to restore funding.
+HEC chairman shared that higher education institutions are facing severe financial crisis after the recent budget cut.
+He demanded the government to restore funding.
 “We have always been ensured of complete cooperation by the Prime Minister but we need this cooperation in the financial form,” he said.

-Tariq Banuri said that the government plans to provide scholarships for needy students under BISP, which will include fee and stipend.
-“Relief on the side of students is encouraging but we also require relief on the side of HEIs.”

 Under this initiative, detailed guidelines will be issued to the universities and implementation will be monitored by the HEC.
 Formation of an appellate mechanism is also under consideration so that if an applicant is not satisfied with the decision of the committee formed under the policy, they can apply at the appellate forum.